sakshamtalwarr/Bharat-ki-Rasoi/README.md

 ## Live Demo 🌐

-Check out the live demo of TravelEase [here](https://aloukikjoshi.github.io/Restaurant-website/)
+Check out the live demo of Bharat ki Rasoi [here](https://sakshamtalwarr.github.io/Bharat-ki-Rasoi/)

 ## Introduction

-The "Urban Bites" restaurant website is designed to showcase a variety of features, including a responsive navigation bar, a visually appealing showcase area, details about the restaurant, a food section with different categories, a comprehensive food menu, customer testimonials, a contact form, and a footer.
+The "Bharat ki Rasoi" restaurant website is designed to showcase a variety of features, including a responsive navigation bar, a visually appealing showcase area, details about the restaurant, a food section with different categories, a comprehensive food menu, customer testimonials, a contact form, and a footer.
 The website utilizes HTML for structure, CSS for styling, and JavaScript for smooth scrolling and interactivity.

 ## Features